jacebrowning/gitman/docs/interfaces/cli.md

 ## Uninstall

-To delete all source dependencies:
+To delete all source dependencies, run:

 ```sh
 gdm uninstall